SaschaWillems/SPIRV-VSExtension/README.md

 <img src="./images/vs2015.png" width="512px">

-This VSIX extension adds SPIR-V related commands to the context menu of GLSL shader files for invoking the GLSL reference compiler from inside the IDE.
+This VSIX extension adds SPIR-V related commands to the context menu of GLSL shader files (and folders containing shaders) for invoking the GLSL reference compiler from inside the IDE.

 ## Requirements